dthom172/PSST/README.md

 ### Step 1:

-Finds SNP IDs for top 10 diseases from a list of 100.
+This script finds SNP IDs for top 10 diseases from a list of 100 disease phenotypes that have the most associated SNPs in ClinVar that are asserted to be pathogenic.

 ### Step 2: